Commuters trek, motorists sleep at filling stations as petrol scarcity bites harder – The Sun Nigeria

 Another motorist, Jude Lawrence, said buying from the black market was not only a purse drainer but a vehicle wrecker as he once bought petrol from a jerrycan hitherto used to store vegetable oil that was not properly cleaned.

 “The chemical reaction almost knocked my engine.
 It’s really a terrible development but I usually queue at filling stations after rounding off for the day.
-At times, if I’m lucky, I’ll buy before 10 pm.
-Sometimes, I’ll buy around 2 am.
+At times, if I’m lucky, I’ll buy before 10pm.
+Sometimes, I’ll buy around 2am.
 I sleep in my car.
-I bathe in the morning with water I source from the filling station.
+I bath in the morning with water I source from the filling station.
 I have my little bucket in my trunk.
 I also have my soap and sponge and other toiletries.
 If my car is too dirty, I’ll clean it before setting off for the day.
-That is the ugly situation we found ourselves,” he said.
+That is the ugly situation we found ourselves”, he said.

 Jerry Ogedengbe, another motorist, appealed to the government to look into the scarcity challenge.